alexknvl/fuzzball-servers/README.md

 }
 ```

- * `exception` contains [tracehash](https://github.com/alexknvl/tracehash)-style signature,
+ * If `exception` is present in the output, it contains information about an exception that resulted in compiler's termination.
+   + `hash` is [tracehash](https://github.com/alexknvl/tracehash)-style signature
-   the most important part of the stack trace (`principal`; see [tracehash's README](https://github.com/alexknvl/tracehash) for an explanation of how it works), and other information about exception that was caught.
-If `exception` is present in the output, `lastPhase` is populated with the phase the compiler was in when it happened.
+   + `principal` is the most significant part of the stack trace (see [tracehash's README](https://github.com/alexknvl/tracehash) for an explanation).
+   + `lastPhase` is the phase when the exception happened.
  * `hits` are covered branches with hit counts.
  * `messages` are collected warnings and errors.
  * `stdErr` is standard error output.